Cryptococcosis in Cats

-FC is caused by basidiomycetous yeasts of the genus Cryptococcus belonging to the C. neoformans-C. gattii complex.
+Feline cryptococcosis is caused by basidiomycetous yeasts of the genus Cryptococcus belonging to the C. neoformans-C. gattii complex.
 A previous classification distinguished five serotypes (A, B, C, D, AD) according to antigenic characteristics of the capsular polysaccharide (Sykes and Malik, 2012).
-The updated nomenclature based also on genotyping differentiates two main species affecting cats: C. neoformans – including the varieties C. n.var. grubii (former serotype A) and C. n. var. neoformans (former serotype D) – and C. gattii (former serotypes B and C).
-According to molecular characterization, isolates from the C. neoformans-C. gattii complex includes eight genotypes and some subtypes (strains) with different geographical distribution, pathogenicity and antimicrobial susceptibility (Lester et al., 2011).
+Updated nomenclature, based also on genotyping, differentiates two main species affecting cats: C. neoformans – including the varieties C. n. var. grubii (formerly serotype A) and C. n. var. neoformans (formerly serotype D) – and C. gattii (formerly serotypes B and C).
+Based on molecular typing and subtyping characterization, isolates from the C. neoformans-C. gattii complex includes eight genotypes and some subtypes (strains) with different geographical distribution, pathogenicity and antimicrobial susceptibility (Lester et al., 2011; Trivedi et al., 2011).

-Cryptococcosis affects humans, cats, dogs, ferrets, horses, goats, sheep, cattle, dolphins, birds, koalas, and other marsupials (Sykes and Malik, 2012).
+Cryptococcosis affects humans, cats, dogs, ferrets, horses, goats, sheep, cattle, marine mammals, koalas and other marsupials, birds, reptiles, amphibia and fish (Sykes and Malik, 2012; Danesi et al., 2020).
 It has a worldwide distribution and is observed more commonly in cats than in dogs (McGill et al., 2009).
+Cats are five to six times more likely to be affected by the disease than dogs, and three times more than horses (McGill et al., 2009).

 Unfortunately, Cryptococcus is not usually identified to the species and molecular level with routine diagnostic sampling, and data regarding the feline disease in Europe are from single case reports or small case series, since the disease usually occurs sporadically (Castella et al., 2008).
 Larger retrospective studies are available only from Canada, Australia and California (Craig et al., 2002; O’Brien et al., 2004; Duncan et al., 2005, 2006; McGill et al., 2009; Sykes et al., 2010).

 The disease is usually rare or sporadic.
 However, in 1999, a large-scale outbreak of cryptococcosis caused by C. gattii for the first time involved humans, terrestrial (dogs, cats, ferrets, llamas, horses, birds) and marine (porpoises Phocoenoides dalli) animals; it occurred on southern Vancouver Island, British Columbia, Canada in a region characterized by wet, mild winters and dry, warm summers.
 It is now well known that C. gattii has a worldwide distribution with a high prevalence along the Pacific coast of North America.
-In Europe, it was reported from Austria, Denmark, France, Germany, Greece, Italy, the Netherlands, Portugal, Spain, Sweden and the United Kingdom (Lester et al., 2011).
+In Europe, it has been reported in Austria, Belgium, Denmark, France, Germany, Greece, Italy, the Netherlands, Portugal, Spain, Sweden and the United Kingdom (Lester et al., 2011; Nunes Rodrigues et al., 2020).
 Also C. n. var. grubii has a worldwide distribution and is commonly isolated from affected individuals in various animal species.
-C. neoformans is considered a cosmopolitan opportunistic pathogen in human urban populations, whereas C. gattii is a true pathogen, more prevalent in rural areas (Sykes and Malik, 2012).
+Cryptococcus neoformans is considered a cosmopolitan opportunistic pathogen in human urban populations, whereas C. gattii is a true pathogen, more prevalent in rural areas (Sykes and Malik, 2012).

-Cats are five to six times more likely to be affected by the disease than dogs, and three times more than horses (McGill et al., 2009).
-Retrospective studies of feline cases tended to show a preponderance in males, although this finding was not confirmed in other studies (Malik et al., 1992; Flatland et al., 1996; Jacobs et al., 1997; Gerds-Grogan and Dayrell-Hart, 1997; Lester et al., 2004; McGill et al., 2009; Sykes et al., 2010).
-Pedigree breeds such as Ragdoll, Birman, Siamese and Himalayan were considered more often affected than domestic cats but again, this finding has not been confirmed in more recent studies (Malik et al., 1992; O’Brien et al., 2004; McGill et al., 2009; Sykes et al., 2010; Trivedi et al., 2011).
-In contrast with other animal species where usually young adults contract the infection, cats of all ages may be affected (Malik et al., 1992; McGill et al., 2009).
+Retrospective studies of feline cases tend to show a preponderance in males, although this finding was not confirmed in all studies (Malik et al., 1992; Flatland et al., 1996; Jacobs et al., 1997; Gerds-Grogan and Dayrell-Hart, 1997; Lester et al., 2004; McGill et al., 2009; Sykes et al., 2010).
+Pedigree breeds, such as Ragdoll, Birman, Siamese and Himalayan, were considered more often affected than domestic shorthair or longhair breeds but this finding has not been confirmed in more recent studies (Malik et al., 1992; O’Brien et al., 2004; McGill et al., 2009; Sykes et al., 2010; Trivedi et al., 2011).
+In contrast with other animal species, where usually young adults contract the infection, cats of any age may be affected (Malik et al., 1992; McGill et al., 2009; Vercelli et al., 2021).
 No seasonal trend in the diagnosis of infection has been observed (McGill et al., 2009).
-Also lifestyle does not seem to be a risk factor – the disease has been reported in indoor cats, too.
+Additionally, lifestyle does not seem to be a risk factor and the disease has been reported in indoor cats too.

-Cryptococcus is primarily an airborne pathogen, and the nasal cavity is usually the primary site of infection in cats and dogs.
-In most cases there is only a subclinical colonization without the invasion of the epithelium (Duncan et al., 2005).
+Cryptococcus is an airborne pathogen, and the nasal cavity is usually the primary site of infection in cats and dogs.
+In most cases there is only subclinical colonization without invasion of the epithelium (Duncan et al., 2005).
 When invasion of mucosal tissues occurs, progression to disease occurs locally and/or systemically.
-In both people and cats, the infection may follow ingestion of desiccated yeast cells or, more rarely, cutaneous inoculation of fungal forms.
+In both, people and cats, the infection may follow ingestion of desiccated yeast cells or, more rarely, cutaneous inoculation of fungal forms by penetrating injuries.
 The incubation period varies from months to years, and the source of infection often remains unknown.
-The virulence (genotype) and burden of the inhaled organisms influence the outcome of infection.
+The virulence (genotype) and burden of the infecting organisms influence the outcome of infection.

-From the upper respiratory tract the infection may spread locally to the CNS through the ethmoid bone, and rarely also to the lower respiratory tract or systemically (Martins et al., 2011).
+From the upper respiratory tract the infection may spread locally to the central nervous system (CNS) through the ethmoid bone, and rarely also to the lower respiratory tract or systemically (Martins et al., 2011).